Joacodef/CT-RATE_classifier/scripts/data_preparation/README.md

 # Data Preparation Scripts (`/scripts/data_preparation`)

-This directory contains all the scripts needed to take the raw dataset and transform it into a well-structured, clean, and complete set of files ready for the caching and training stages.

-These scripts handle everything from filtering out unwanted scans to creating robust cross-validation splits.
+This directory contains the scripts required to process the raw dataset into a structured and filtered set of files suitable for the caching and training stages.
+The scripts handle operations from initial filtering to the creation of cross-validation splits.

 ## Recommended Order of Operations

-For setting up the project from scratch, these scripts should be run in the following order:
+The following sequence is recommended for initial project setup:

-1.  **`create_filtered_dataset.py`**: Run this once to generate the master list of all volumes to be used in the project.
+1.  **`create_filtered_dataset.py`**: Generates the master list of all volumes to be used.
-2.  **`verify_and_download.py`**: Run this to ensure you have all the necessary `.nii.gz` files downloaded locally.
+2.  **`verify_and_download.py`**: Ensures all required `.nii.gz` files are downloaded locally.
-3.  **`create_kfold_splits.py`**: Use the master list to generate your cross-validation folds (e.g., for 5-fold CV).
+3.  **`create_kfold_splits.py`**: Uses the master list to generate cross-validation folds.
-4.  **`create_training_subsets_hpo.py`**: Run this on a specific training fold (e.g., `train_fold_0.csv`) to create smaller subsets for hyperparameter optimization.
+4.  **`create_training_subsets_hpo.py`**: Generates smaller, stratified subsets from a training fold for hyperparameter optimization.

 -----